What should I eat and what should I avoid? - Decisions, Decisions!

 It is OK to eat after 6:00 pm, just make sure it is part of your plan and not a binge.
 Eating a huge meal late at night or just before going to bed is certainly a bad decision.
 Snacks are perfectly OK and even smaller meals are fine, as long as they are eaten a couple of hours before going to bed.
 Eating a larger meal immediately before going to sleep may cause sleep disturbances and may not be efficiently digested and used by the body.
 You want to wake up feeling hungry, so the worst possible effect of late-night eating is not being hungry in the morning and throwing off your whole eating plan for the rest of the day.

-When eating your meals, especially dinner, remember to eat it slowly it is not a race.
+When eating your meals, especially dinner, remember to eat them slowly it is not a race.
 It can take up to 20 minutes before the brain recognizes that you have eaten your fill.
 Put down the fork between bites, chew the food thoroughly and your body has time to better digest it.
 When considering fluid, as part of your plan, an athlete should drink lots of water, fruit juice, or vegetable juice.
 Avoid coffee, tea, soda, and other sugary drinks.
 Be honest about your alcohol intake, the empty calories add up!